Only When I Stop To Think

 We Can Make It If We Try

-The woman I saved from the pod - Shadowheart - lay mere steps from my own spot on the beach.
-I thought her dead - I saw her die on the ship from dragon flames.
-The artifact she seemed so intent on saving miraculously landed in her outstretched palm.
+The woman I saved from the pod on the ship - Shadowheart - who should have died to the dragonflame - lay mere steps from my own landing spot.
+The artifact she seemed so intent on hiding miraculously in her outstretched palm.

-I thought to satiate my curiousity and reached for it.
-But she awoke and instantly grasped the object, hiding it amongst her person as she eyed me, suspicious of my motives.
+To satiate my growing curiosity, I reached for it.
+She awoke and instantly closed her hand, hid it among her person, and eyed me.
+Suspicious of my motives.
 I claimed to be checking on her vitals, to see if she still took breath.

 She did not know why we lived.
-But she also did not seem to care, only that we did manage to survive.
+But she also did not seem to care of the specifics.
+Only that we did survive.

 I did not disagree.

-Even as my mind turned back to the memory of the drow, and a voice.
+I thought back to the memory of the drow, and her voice.
+The only thing left of my past.

 Shadowheart wished to stay together.